DALeske/MechaCar_Statistical_Analysis/README.md

 ![Deliverable 1 Output](/Resources/Deliverable1.png)

-1- Variables / coefficients providing non-random amounts of variability to MPG:
+<b>1- Which variables / coefficients provided a non-random amount of variability to MPG?</b>

     - vehicle_length
     - ground clearance
     - the intercept is significant, but does not actually contribute to the variability

-2- Is the slope non-zero? why or why not?
+<b>2- Is the slope non-zero?
+Why or why not?</b>

     Yes, the slope is non-zero.
 The p-value for the overall model is 5.35e-11, which is much smaller than 0.05

-3- Does the linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+<b>3- Does the linear model predict mpg of MechaCar prototypes effectively?
+Why or why not?</b>

     Yes, the model effectively predicts the MPG of the MechaCar prototype.
 With an r-square of 0.7149, the model accounts for 71% of the variability, which indicative of a fairly robust model.

 ## Summary Statistics on Suspension Coils: Deliverable 2
-1- Does the current manufacturing data meet the design specs overall and for each lot?
-Why or why not?
+<b>1- Does the current manufacturing data meet the design specs overall and for each lot?
+Why or why not?</b>

 No, the specs of a variance less than 100 PSI is not met.
 Overall, the variance is less than 100 PSI,

 ![Total_Summary](/Resources/D2-Total_summary.png)